Pseudolocalized Three-Dimensional Solitary Waves as Quasi-Particles: Introduction

-If an initial condition is composed by the superposition of two localized waves, the evolution of this wave system results in virtual recovery of the shapes of the two initial localized waves after their collision but in shifted relative positions after outgoing from the site of interaction (see \cite{AblowitzClarkson,BulloughCaudrey,ScottChuMclaugh,Doddetal82}, among others).
+If an initial condition is composed of the superposition of two localized waves, the evolution of this wave system results in the virtual recovery of the shapes of the two initial localized waves after their collision but in shifted relative positions after leaving the site of interaction (see, e.g., \cite{AblowitzClarkson,BulloughCaudrey,ScottChuMclaugh,Doddetal82}).
 The collision property is what justifies calling these localized waves ``quasi-particles" (QPs).
 A QP solution of a fully integrable system is a soliton in the strict sense.
-For the case of non-fully-integrable system, the term QP is safer, but many researchers use the term ``soliton" in a broader sense that includes also the non-fully-integrable cases.
+For the case of a non-fully-integrable system, the term QP is safer, but many researchers use the term ``soliton" in a broader sense that includes also non-fully-integrable cases.
 When the physical system is described by equation(s) that conserve the energy and momentum, then the same conservation properties are inherited by the QPs, as would be necessary for actual subatomic particles.